Nitzanp44/Graphic-Image/README.md

 ## Credits

-This project was done with my classmate Nitzan Popovich.
+This project was done with my classmate Reut Levenberg.